yenyang/Anarchy-BepInEx/README.md

 You can activate anarchy with the keyboard shortcut "Ctrl+A" or with the optional tool icon that only appears while using the above tools.

 You can tell anarchy is active using optional Flaming Chirper, the tool icon, or a tooltip.

-There is an option to "Permenently Prevent Override".
-This applies to trees and props previously placed with Anarchy.
-If you later interact with these objects with this option on, and Anarchy off, then the object will persist.
-If you later interact with these objects with this option off, and Anarchy off, then the object will be overriden per vanilla.
-When drawing buildings, nets, or areas the trees and props that are not prevented from overriding, will behave per vanilla.

 The following errors will not occur while Anarchy is enabled:
 * Overlap Existing